 Traditional internet sends electricity through copper wires to deliver the information needed for large file transfers and clear VoIP calls.
 We call this information “data.”
 Copper wire was originally intended to transmit simple voice data over shorter distances, which does not make it ideal for carrying large amounts of data at high speeds.

-Today’s growing technology means data sizes are only getting bigger, making fiber-optic internet crucial for the future.
+Today’s growing technology means data sizes are only getting bigger, making fiber internet crucial for the future.
 Since fiber sends information at the speed of light, large amounts of data can travel very quickly, giving it much higher bandwidth.

 What is bandwidth?
 The amount of data that can be sent in a short amount of time.
 Low bandwidth will dramatically slow a network’s performance.

 With high bandwidth, we’re talking internet connections speeds up to 100 gigabit per second, making fiber up to 300 times faster than copper wire connections.
-Plus, fiber offers symmetrical upload and download speed.
+Plus, fiber internet offers symmetrical upload and download speed.
 What’s that mean for your business?
 Faster access to critical data, allowing your staff to be more productive.
 It means you’re not paying employees to waste their time struggling with poor bandwidth.

-Why is fiber more reliable?
+Why is fiber internet for business more reliable?

-Let’s compare the reliability of traditional business internet to fiber optic by looking at three main concerns: signal strength, interference and damage.
+Let’s compare the reliability of traditional business internet to fiber optic by looking at three main concerns:

 About Plow Networks